VioPTT: Violin Technique-Aware Transcription from Synthetic Data Augmentation: Experiments

 \subsection{Datasets}

 We used the following datasets for model training:

 \textbf{MOSA \cite{huang2024mosa}.} MOSA(Music mOtion with Semantic Annotation) comprises 19 hours of professionally recorded solo-violin performances by 15 expert players.
 Each recording provides high-quality stereo audio aligned to note-level annotations, including pitch, rhythmic structure, dynamics, articulation, and harmonic analysis.
-This dataset serves as the core of our training data for which subsequent augmentations are built upon. \textbf{MOSA-VPT.} Using the synthesis pipeline described in Section~\ref{sec:synthized dataset pipeline}, we construct MOSA-VPT, a large-scale synthetic dataset of violin playing techniques\footnote{link to dataset will be made available upon acceptance}.
+This dataset serves as the core of our training data for which subsequent augmentations are built upon. \textbf{MOSA-VPT.} Using the synthesis pipeline described in Section~\ref{sec:synthized dataset pipeline}, we construct MOSA-VPT, a large-scale synthetic dataset of violin playing techniques\footnote{Available at \url{https://doi.org/10.5281/zenodo.18295471}}.
 This dataset comprises 76 hours of audio-MIDI pairs balanced across four techniques: \textit{détaché}, \textit{flageolet}, \textit{spiccato}, and \textit{pizzicato}.
 We target these four techniques because they exhibit distinct acoustic signatures and cannot be trivially modeled by existing transcription approaches (e.g., tremolo may be approximated as rapid détaché).
 This corpus provides note- and technique-aligned supervision at scale and is used to train our technique-aware transcription model.

 We used the following external datasets for model evaluation:

 \textbf{URMP~\cite{li2018creating}.} URMP (University of Rochester Multi-Modal Music Performance) dataset consists of 44 chamber music recordings covering a wide range of instruments.
 Pitch annotations were first generated using pYIN~\cite{mauch2014pyin} through Tony~\cite{mauch2015computer}, and subsequently refined by manual correction of note onsets, offsets, and pitches.
 All violin tracks are used during test.